kate-lab/How-Green-Is-Your-Plate/README.md

 ### Homepage
-We kept this page quite simple, and were lucky enough that Megan's brother designed us an amazing logo to feature on this page.
+We kept this page quite simple, and were lucky enough that Megan's brother designed us a vibrant and engaging logo to feature on this page.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_1_rksqrh.png" alt="homepage wireframe" width="600">

 ### Register Form
 Registration and Auth routes were one of my initial focusses for the project - for User registration, I created a form that made a create operation to the User database, using a JWT and a .env file to save a secure password to the database.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_7_ubildo.png" alt="register form wireframe" width="600">

 ### Login Form
 I also created the Login form, which validated the input password with a backend auth helper and created a token that could then be used to check if the user was authorised to post a recipe/see the logout option in the navbar.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_6_nde65s.png" alt="login form wireframe" width="600">

 ### User Profile
 I built the user profile as the last thing Victor and I worked on - and as such there are some future features I would have liked to add in the final version.
 It essentially shows an index of all recipes created by user (as in the user by the id Params in the URL is the owner of the recipes shown).
 In future I would like to add a favourited recipes list and what the current user's average environmental impact is, based on the recipes they have created.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_3_hsqyod.png" alt="user profile wireframe" width="600">

 ### All Recipes Index Page
 The recipes index page and individual recipe show page were an area of focus for Victor, however I helped implement a React select component as part of this page, so that Users could search or select the ingredients they want to use and get a filtered list of recipes.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_2_1_o5akmg.png" alt="all recipes index wireframe" width="600">

 ### Individual Recipe Page

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_4_p8dnmk.png" alt="recipe page" width="600">

 ### Add Recipe Form
 The recipe adding form was my largest piece of work for the project, as it involved tying in two packaged components and also ensuring a form submission to the recipes database was effective.
 My main challenge here was using a React Select to populate the recipe with ingredients by mapping in the selected choices as an array.
 I also used a file upload to link to Cloudinary, and soon realised I had to create a .env for the frontend to hold the information/upload preset for upload. this really helped me understand that the frontend and backend apps are seperate functioning apps, and we must treat them as seperate entities that use information from each other!
 It was a good learning process to ensure that this form ensured the user was creating a viable object to add to the recipes database.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_8_rohq9m.png" alt="add recipe form" width="600">

 ### Individual Environmental Factor Page

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_5_a4toyd.png" alt="environmental factor information page" width="600">

 ### Other Pages Added after initial Wireframe

 Victor also added an "about" page to introduce the project team and Megan made an Environmental Factors Index page to explain why we decided to focus on this subject for our app.